acionescu/event-bus/README.md

    * to easily filter an event
-   * to provide a way to handle security, for example tags may only be writable from code providing the developer the ability to ensure that certain functionality and data is no exposed to unprivileged users ( e.g. we can mark an event as private and thus we prevent outside modification of header params via a configuration file )
+   * to provide a way to handle security, for example tags may only be writable from code providing the developer the ability to ensure that certain functionality and data is no exposed to unprivileged users ( e.g. we can mark an event as private and thus we prevent outside modification of header params )

 ## Now coming back to the original question :

 How would we control logging of an event ?

-With the above structure at hand we can do this :
+With the above structure at hand, we can do this :

 * logging can be done via a specialized EventListener that will log events according to the configuration file
 * we can control the logging level of a particular event type by setting in the configuration file a parameter "logLevel:INFO" for that event